 Today is World Backup Day.
-A day to remind you to make a copy of important data and back it up with various backup types.
-The aim of a backup is known.
-But a simple copy is not enough to restore server data in the event of phishing, power failure or hardware failure: A good backup strategy is required.
-In this blog post you will learn which backup types you can use to secure your data and what a grandfather has to do with your backup strategy.
+A day to remind people to make copies of important data and back them up using various backup methods.
+The goal of a backup is well known.
+However, a simple copy is not enough to restore server data in the event of phishing, a power failure or a hardware defect: A good backup strategy is required.
+In this blog post, you will find out which backup types and methods you can use to secure your data and what a grandfather has to do with your backup strategy.

-Before data backups begins, responsible person should be identified.
-This person deal with the question: What data should be backed up?
-For this it is advisable to get an overview of all directories.
-The directories with the relevant data are then noted and suitable backup cycles are determined.
-Should a backup be made after the end of operations or after every data change?
-And should a backup be done daily, weekly or monthly?
-Do not worry!
-Various example and fuse types will shortly provide an orientation.
+Before you start backing up data, you should define who is responsible for the data backup.
+They will deal with the question of which data should be backed up.
+To do this, it is advisable to get an overview of all directories.
+The directories that contain relevant data are then noted and suitable backup cycles are defined.
+Should data be backed up after the close of business or after every file change?
+And should a backup be carried out daily, weekly or monthly?
+The fact is: the more important the data, the more important regular backups are.
+Various examples and backup types will provide orientation.

-Once all the data have been classified, the next step is: What are the options for backing up the classified data? - Let's find out:
+Once all the data has been classified, it's time for the next step: What options are there for backing up the classified data? – Let's find out:

-Complete, differential or incremental!
-Depending on the type of backup, a backup requires more or less storage space and is slower or faster in terms of data backup or restoration.
-We bring light into the dark and take a closer look at the three backup types:
+Full, differential or incremental!
+Depending on the type of backup, a backup takes up more or less storage space and is slower or faster when backing up or restoring data.
+We shed some light on the subject and take a closer look at the three backup types:

-A full backup combines every single file on a system into one backup file.
-Since the entire file system of a server is backed up, this type of backup takes a lot of time to create.
-It is therefore important to choose a suitable time for the creation, e.g. close of business or a Sunday.
+A full backup compiles every single file on a system into one backup file.
+As the entire file system of a server is backed up, this type of backup takes a long time to create.
+It is therefore important to choose a suitable time for the backup, e.g. at the end of the day or on a Sunday.

-Suppose you would back up your entire data system (2 TB) every day.
-In addition, 100 GB of new data are added daily.
-Then this would mean a high storage load for your chosen storage medium in the long run.
+Suppose you make a daily backup copy of your entire data system (2 TB).
+In addition, 100 GB of new data is added every day.
+In the long term, this would mean a high storage load for your chosen storage medium.
 Full backups are therefore often used in combination with differential or incremental backups.

-A decisive advantage of the full backup, however, shows itself in the restore.
-If you accidentally lose data on Thursday evening, you can restore all of your data from just a single backup file.
-This shortens the duration of the restore process so that the affected data can be used again quickly.
+If data is accidentally lost on Thursday evening, all your data can be restored from just a single backup file from Thursday.
+This shortens the duration of the restore process so that affected data is quickly ready for use again.

 |